Vienna Convention on Road Signs and Signals: Road signs

 The convention then lays out precise colours, sizes, and shapes for each of these classes of sign:

-† May be written in English or the national language

 It also specifies the symbols and pictograms which may be used, and the orientations in which they may be used.
 When more than one is available, the same one must be used nationally.
 All signs, except for those that do not apply at night, must be reflective enough to be seen in darkness with headlights from a distance.

 Road markings

 The convention also specifies road markings.
 All such markings must be less than 6 mm high, with cat's eye reflectors no more than 15 mm above the road surface.
 The road markings shall be white or yellow.

 The length and width of markings varies according to purpose, although no exact figures for size are stated; roads in built up areas should use a broken line for lane division, while continuous lines must only be used in special cases, such as reduced visibility or narrowed carriageways.

 All words painted on the road surface should be either of place names, or of words recognisable in most languages, such as "Stop" or "Taxi".